PyChanyoung/Study/System Design/SystemDesign.md

 ### Nginx

-Pronounced "engine X"-- not "N jinx", Nginx is a very peopular webserver that's often used as a **reverse proxy** and **load balancer**.
+Pronounced "engine X"-- not "N jinx", Nginx is a very popular webserver that's often used as a **reverse proxy** and **load balancer**.

 # 10. Load balancers